tatsumoto-ren/tatsumoto-ren.github.io/blog/join-our-community.md

 To use Telegram on GNU/Linux, install
 [the official desktop client](https://archlinux.org/packages/?name=telegram-desktop).

+## Our group

+This is the main group for chatting about Japan, the Japanese language, and other things.

 <a target="_blank" class="md-button telegram" href="https://t.me/+cEpSHZC_tMI4NDZi">Join us on Telegram</a>

+## Channel

+I post announcements in this channel.

+<a target="_blank" class="md-button telegram" href="https://t.me/ajatt_tools">Telegram Channel</a>

 ## Rules